VictoriaParkes/guess-the-rainbow/README.md

 2. When viewed on mobile devices the hover text was displayed before the span innerHTML was changed resulting in the previously displayed hover text being displayed.
 This problem was fixed by giving each span a unique id attribute and using these to set the innerHTML of each span in javascript.
 3. When the submit and instructions buttons were clicked, focus remained on the button.
 Hitting enter to close displayed modal called the button function again.
 This problem was fixed by adding ```.blur();``` to display modal functions to remove focus from the button.

+### Unfixed Bugs
+1. Improve performance by serving static assets with an efficient cache policy, as suggested in the Lighthouse report.

 # 6. Deployment and Local Development
 ## Deployment
 The site was deployed to GitHub pages.